Beyond oil and reserves, Russia running on empty

 "The policy of recent years has led us to a point when in the current stagnation all (other) reserves have been exhausted," said Kudrin, who helped to amass the sovereign funds during a decade of economic boom.

-"Structural reforms or a (policy) manoeuvre in favour of growth are not being considered."
+"Structural reforms or a (policy) maneuver in favor of growth are not being considered."

 OUTPUT UNDER THREAT